2021–22 T1 League season: Preseason

-The preseason began on November 13, 2021, and ended on November 14.
-The T1 League held the Kaohsiung Port Pre-season matches at the Kaohsiung Arena.
+The T1 League held the Kaohsiung Port preseason games at the Kaohsiung Arena on November 13 and 14, 2021.

-Kaohsiung Port Pre-season matches
+Game log

 Regular season

 The regular season started on November 27, 2021 and ended on May 20, 2022.
-On November 27, the 2021–22 season opening game, matched by Kaohsiung Aquas and TaiwanBeer HeroBears, was played at University of Taipei Tianmu Campus Gymnasium.
+On November 27, the 2021–22 season opening game, matched by the Kaohsiung Aquas and the TaiwanBeer HeroBears, was played at University of Taipei Tianmu Campus Gymnasium.